e-Invoice Format in GST: Mandatory Fields, QR Code & Sample

 • Document total

-As per the e-invoice format, certain details must be mentioned when sending the invoice details to IRP.
+As per the e-invoice format, certain details are mandatory to be mentioned while sending the invoice details to IRP.
 Depending upon the nature of business and transactions, some details can be optional as well.

 Mandatory details of e-invoice